 You may want to select a season that’s different from the season of your wedding.
 That will add vibrancy to your eventual wedding photo album – think intense greenery of the summer next to a white serenity of a winter, budding leaves of spring next to the rich warm auburn tones of the fall.

-- your favorite spots may be less busy,
+- your favorite spots may be open and less busy,

 - it will be easier to schedule beauty appointments (it’s a perfect opportunity for your trial hair and makeup appointment, although you may want to tone down the intensity if you aim for a more casual look),

 - and finally, your photographer’s availability may be a factor.
 Popular photographers get booked up during the busy wedding season – summer and fall – leaving no weekends available.